 Acts of piracy have historically affected ocean-going vessels trading in regions of the world such as the South China Sea, the Indian Ocean and in the Gulf of Aden off the coast of Somalia.
-Although the frequency of sea piracy worldwide has generally decreased since 2013, in 2023, the number of piracy acts slightly increased compared to 2022.
+The frequency of sea piracy worldwide has generally decreased since 2013.
 Sea piracy incidents continue to occur, particularly in the Gulf of Aden off the coast of Somalia and increasingly in the Sulu Sea and the Gulf of Guinea, with dry bulk vessels and tankers particularly vulnerable to such attacks.
 Acts of piracy could result in harm or danger to the crews that man our vessels.